veegee82/U-Net-Segmentation/README.md

-# dida.do Machine Learning Scientist Hiring Challenge
+# dida.do - Machine Learning Scientist - Hiring Challenge

 There are 30 satellite pictures of houses and 25 corresponding labels that indicate the roofs.
 The training set contains of 25 labeled images and the test set is unlabeled.
-The task is to train a neural network which predicts the roofs of the house based on the trainign sets.
+The task is to train a neural network which predicts the roofs of the house based on the training sets.

 ## Approuch